kislerdm/terraform-provider-neon/docs/resources/branch.md

 See details: https://neon.tech/docs/reference/glossary/#lsn
 - `parent_timestamp` (Number) Timestamp horizon for the data to be present in the new branch.
 **Note**: it's defined as Unix epoch.'
+- `protected` (String) Set to 'yes' to activate, 'no' to deactivate explicitly, and omit to keep the default value.
+Set whether the branch is protected.

 ### Read-Only